 The situation can be very confusing in relation to certain types of ‘reward’ accounts which many banks offer.
 If you receive any interest (whether on the reward account or on a different account), you should now receive that gross and it will be eligible for the PSA.
 The treatment of ‘rewards’ however depends on the nature of the reward.
 It is very possible that you will receive the reward net of 20% tax; in addition, the reward may not be eligible for the PSA.
 There is often limited guidance available from the bank, and the nature of the reward can vary from account to account.

-If you have a reward account, to check the tax position, you need to find out the following information –
+If you have a reward account, to check the tax position, you need to find out the following information:

-- The type of reward;
+the type of reward;

-- Whether the bank pays you the reward gross or net of tax (and if net, how much tax is deducted at source);
+whether the bank pays you the reward gross or net of tax (and if net, how much tax is deducted at source);

-- Whether the reward is taxable income;
+whether the reward is taxable income; and

-- Whether the reward is potentially eligible for the PSA, depending on your circumstances.
+whether the reward is potentially eligible for the PSA, depending on your circumstances.

 There are three main possible tax treatments, depending on the type of reward:

 - If the reward takes the form of a cash reward (not related to the account balance), for say depositing a certain amount per month, this is not savings income, but is probably an ‘annual payment’ (applicable even if reward is paid monthly).
 Banks must deduct tax at 20% before paying you the cash reward, and the gross amount of the cash reward is taxable.
-Since annual payments are not savings income, these types of reward are not eligible for the PSA (or the 0% starting rate for savings).
-If you are not liable to tax you can reclaim any tax deducted by completing an R40 form or on your self-assessment tax return.
-If you are a higher-rate taxpayer you would need to pay the extra amount via a PAYE coding adjustment or through your tax return.
+Since annual payments are not savings income, these types of reward are not eligible for the PSA (or the starting rate for savings).
+If you are not liable to tax you can reclaim any tax deducted by completing an R40 form or on your Self Assessment tax return.
+If you are a higher-rate taxpayer you would need to pay the extra amount to HMRC, for example, via a PAYE coding adjustment or through your tax return.

 You can find more information about NS&I products on the NS&I website.

-How does the Personal Savings Allowance apply to a joint account?
+How does the personal savings allowance apply to a joint account?

-Both account holders are entitled to a Personal Savings Allowance, to use against their share of the interest.
+Both account holders are entitled to a personal savings allowance, to use against their share of the interest.

-You can save tax-free with Individual Savings Accounts (ISAs).
+You can save tax free with Individual Savings Accounts (ISAs).